3fs/go-authy-openvpn/README.md

 ### Token

-Password can be TOTP token from Authy app or token they received through SMS or call.
+Password can be TOTP token from Authy app or token the user received through SMS or call.

 ### SMS or call